learnlearnin/learnlearnin.github.io/src/documents/index.html.md

 This is a knowledge aggregator.
 You can click on all the links and reach a lot of nice places on the internet to read a lot of nice things about a lot of nice topics.

 ## Philosophy ##
 I am a rationalist, I call myself an atheist, and I usually am proactive in getting involved in religious issues because there are [issues in religion](/issues-in-religion/).
 I am a [feminist](/feminism/).
+My core values are [Gandhian](/gandhianism/)

 ## Medicine ##
 There is very little organized information about medicine on the internet.
 There is no go-to website for a medical student to visit and read to their mind's content when they are bored.
 I plan to do something towards this here.
 Right now I have a couple of links for you: [Ophthalmology](/ophthalmology/)